pubsubdb/pubsubdb/README.md

 ```

 ## Deploy
-Once you're satisfied with your application model, call `deploy` to officially compile and deploy your flows.
+Once you're satisfied with your application model, call `deploy` to compile and deploy your flows.
 The compiler will save a static copy of the deployment manifest to your local file system and then transfer the execution instructions to your backend datastore, distributing the version simultaneously to all connected clients.

 ```typescript
 const pubSubDB = PubSubDB.init({ ... });